aherbez/clicker/README.md

 6:28: took a bit of a break to see to my son, going with localStorage instead of cookies

 7:12: finished adding in local persistence via localStorage

+7:41: added code to apply offline ticks when the player reloads the game, and account for any in-progress ticks